getodk/docs/odk1-src/central-intro.rst

 Who should use ODK Central?
 ---------------------------

-Central is still quite early in alpha testing and is missing many features that some more complicated projects will rely on (see the above list).
+Central is still early in its development and is missing many features that some more complicated projects will rely on (see the above list).
 But we do feel good about the features that we do already support.

 If you are an adventurous user who is comfortable with (new) technology, you don't need the features we don't already support, and you are okay with the risks with using early release software, please consider giving Central a try and giving us your `feedback <https://forum.opendatakit.org/t/odk-central-v0-1-0-alpha/13437>`_.